ashwinbelgiofficial/ashwinbelgiofficial/README.md

 # 💫 About Me:
 <div style="background-color:#0d1117; padding:20px; border-radius:12px; color:white;">

-🧑🏻‍💼 Young Professional & CSE Undergrad <br>
+🧑🏻‍💼 Young Professional <br>
-🔭 Exploring the world of coding & technology 🤖 <br>
+🔭CSE undergrand exploring the world of coding & technology 🤖 <br>
 👯 Open to collaborating on hackathons & innovative projects <br>
 🤝 Looking for guidance on advanced coding practices 🧑‍💻 <br>
 🌱 Currently learning how to turn ☕ into clean, efficient code <br>